-- G4.1 Provide local businesses with information and access to technology as part of a Digital Economy Strategy, as well as advocating for improved region-wide, high speed internet access - G4.2 Investigate opportunities for new partnerships with educational institutions across the region to develop programs which support the vocational upskilling of students and workers - G4.3 Encourage new business investment in the Armidale region - G4.4 Support businesses across the region with resources and events.
+- G4.1 Provide local businesses with information and access to technology as part of a Digital Economy Strategy, as well as advocating for improved region-wide, high speed internet access - G4.2 Investigate opportunities for new partnerships with educational institutions across the region to develop programs which support the vocational upskilling of students and workers - G4.3 Encourage new business investment in the Armidale region - G4.4 Support businesses across the region with resources and events

 Title Actions Origin DP Dept. Measures Budget Key Projects and Programs: Armidale Airside Conduct a marketing program for Armidale Airside Business Park.
 OP G4.3 CM Marketing Plan created by September 2021.
-A minimum of 2 x lots sold per annum. > 15 employees per annum (not replacement) attributed to busi nesses investments in the broader Airport precinct.
-Up to 3% of net sale proceeds each year nd Activities: 0.0 C1 1 Chá 240225 Economic Development Coordinate economic development initiatives to: Provide Regional Business Support, Engagement and optimisation.
+A minimum of 2 x lots sold per annum. > 15 employees per annum (not replacement) attributed to businesses investments in the broader Airport precinct.
+Up to 3% of net sale proceeds each year Operations a and Activities: Economic Development Coordinate economic development initiatives to: Provide regional business support, Engagement and optimisation.
 Provide strategic planning input into economic and commercial decision-making for deployment of ARC resources, such as developing a Renewable Energy Action Plan and Policy.
 Facilitation of government and private investment into the region and business precincts, such as Renewable Energy Initiatives, New England Rail Trail (NERT) as well as commercial enterprises into the CBDs of Guyra and Armidale.
-Lead CBD activationvia encouraging new businesses into the precinct.
+Lead CBD activation via encouraging new businesses into the precinct.
 Redraft and refresh the ARC Economic Development Strategy to include updated metrics and targets.
-OP G4.4 СМ Calendar of Economic Development initiatives dedicated to assist with promoting economic prosperity and stimulus for local business developed by December 2021.
-40 local business per annum assisted with expansion, local procurement, regional export enhancement and funding opportunities.
+OP G4.4 CM Calendar of initiatives dedicated to assist with promoting economic prosperity and stimulus for local business developed by December 2021.
+40 local businesses per annum assisted with expansion, local procurement, regional export enhancement and funding opportunities.
 Regional Energy Action Plan and ARC Renewable Energy Policy developed by June 2022.
-Governance Structure and community engagement of joint project initiative of ARC, NERT and GISC completed by September 2021.
+Governance Structure and community engagement of joint initiative of ARC, NERT and GISC completed by September 2021.
 Further government funding opportunities for NERT identified by June 2022.
 CBD activation working group established by December 2021.
 ARC ED Strategy completed by December 2021.
 210225